amulick/MCEE-u5mort2019/README.md

 4. Predict.R
 5. Compile_VAVR.R

 Functions, statistical models and datasets required to run them are included in the subfolders.
+Output files and datasets are also included for those wishing to view the results without running the code, except for the initial Bayesian model estimates (Estimate_XX.R, numbers 1-3 above).
+The files produced by these scripts are too large to store on Github.

 ## Child (1-59 months) cause-of-death fractions

-To reproduce the model-based estimates, the following five files should be run in sequence:
+To reproduce the model-based estimates, the following five files located in postneonatal_cod/code should be run in sequence:

 1. Estimate_VA.R
 2. Estimate_VR.R